San Ysidro Border Crossing Wait Times & Forecast

 About the San Ysidro Port of Entry

-San Ysidro is the busiest land border crossing in the Western Hemisphere — and one of the busiest in the entire world.
-Located at the southern end of Interstate 5 and Interstate 805 in San Diego, California, the port of entry processes more than 75,000 northbound vehicle and pedestrian crossings on an average day.
-The crossing sits directly adjacent to downtown Tijuana, Baja California, making it the primary gateway between the San Diego–Tijuana metropolitan region for commuters, shoppers, tourists, students, and families.
+San Ysidro is the busiest land border crossing in the Western Hemisphere and one of the busiest in the world.
+It sits at the southern end of Interstate 5 and Interstate 805 in San Diego, California, next to downtown Tijuana, Baja California.
+On an average day, the port handles more than 75,000 northbound vehicle and pedestrian crossings.

 Lane Types at San Ysidro